Fluid Concepts and Creative Analogies: Chapter 9: The Emergent Personality of Tabletop, a Perception-based Model of Analogy-making

 In the premise to the chapter, title The Knotty Problem of Evaluating Research, Hofstadter considers the question of how research in AI should be assessed.

 He argues against a strict adherence to a match between the results of an AI program with the average answer of human test subjects.

 He gives two reasons for his rejection: the AI program is supposed to emulate creativity, while an average of human responses will delete any original insight by any of the single subjects; and the architecture of the program should be more important that its mere functional description.

 In the main article, the architecture of Tabletop is described: it is strongly inspired by that of Copycat and consists of a Slipnet, a Workspace, and a Corerack.

 Chapter 10: Letter Spirit

 This last chapter is about a more ambitious project that Hofstadter started with student Gary McGraw.

 The microdomain used is that of grid fonts: typographic alphabets constructed using a rigid system of small rigid components.

 The goal is to construct a program that, given only a few or just one letter from the grid font, can generate the whole alphabet in the same style.

 The difficulty lies in the ambiguity and undefinability of style.

-The projected program would have a structure very similar to that of Jumble, Numble, Copycat, and Tabletop.
+The projected program would have a structure very similar to that of Jumbo, Numbo, Copycat, and Tabletop.